priyakrishnan-de/data-eng/README.md

 (Due to volume mounting issues, did not further change mount volumes to write directly to local folder for now).

 Step 5.
-Airflow - DAG to continously extract data created in "trainsearchstream" since the last run and insert them into another staging table "trainsearchstream_staging".
-This is basically having same logic as previous step, except that the delta is inserted into staging table for further processing.
+BRONZE Layer - Airflow - DAG to continously extract data created in "trainsearchstream" since the last run and insert them into another staging table "trainsearchstream_staging" with basic transformations such as de-duplication, cleansing and typecasting before inserting the records.
+This is considered as Bronze layer.
 This uses "staging_extract marker" table which has a row for every delta run.

-_trainsearchstream_delta_staging.py_
+_load_delta_staging.py_

+Step 6.
+SILVER Layer - Aiflow - DAG to continously extract data in Bronze /staging table "trainsearchstream_staging" and insert them into another staging table "trainsearchstream_silver", delta is extracted based on max id already in silver table.
+Joins: Staging table inner join with AdsInfo and SearchInfo tables.
+Enrichment:  new columns High_ctr and ad_type defined based on business logic.
+High_ctr = True if Histctr > 0.5, ad_type is  1: 'regular-free', 2: 'regular-highlighted', 3: 'contextual-payperclick' based on object type 1,2,3

+_load_delta_silver.py_